Your Guide to Subject Choices for QQI Level 6 Health Services Supervisory Management Skills (6M4978)

 Effective communication skills are essential in healthcare supervisory and management roles, particularly when working with a multidisciplinary team, as they ensure the seamless exchange of information, reduce the risk of errors, and promote cohesive teamwork.
 In a healthcare setting, supervisors and managers must convey expectations clearly, listen actively to staff concerns, and facilitate open dialogue among professionals from diverse backgrounds and specialties.
 Strong communication fosters trust, enhances collaboration, and helps align team members toward common goals such as patient safety, quality care, and operational efficiency.
 Moreover, clear and respectful communication is vital for resolving conflicts, coordinating complex care plans, and ensuring that all team members are informed and engaged in decision-making processes.
 This ultimately leads to improved staff morale, better patient experiences, and more effective healthcare delivery.

-Leadership skills are integral in healthcare supervisory and management roles because they directly impact the quality of patient care, staff performance, and overall organizational efficiency.
+Leadership skills are integral in healthcare supervisory and management roles because they directly impact the quality of patient care, staff performance, and overall organisational efficiency.
 In a fast-paced, high-stakes environment like healthcare, leaders must be able to communicate clearly, make informed decisions under pressure, and foster a collaborative culture among multidisciplinary teams.
 Strong leadership ensures that protocols are followed, resources are utilised efficiently, and staff feel supported and motivated.
 Furthermore, effective leaders are instrumental in driving change, managing conflicts, and ensuring compliance with healthcare regulations and ethical standards.
-Ultimately, their ability to lead with integrity, empathy, and strategic vision contributes to better patient outcomes and a more resilient healthcare system.
+Ultimately, the healthcare professional’s ability to lead with integrity, empathy, and strategic vision contributes to better patient outcomes and a more resilient healthcare system.

 👩🏫 Work Experience Module – Group 2 (15 Credits)

-This module emphasises work-based practice and reflection:
+This mandatory module emphasises work-based practice and reflection:

-Work Experience (6N1946) – 15 credits
+• Work Experience (6N1946) – 15 credits

 At Forus Training, this module is relevant for various healthcare environments and settings.

 These modules allow learners to specialise in key areas of healthcare management.
-Forus Training offers the following popular and practical options:
+Prospective learners may choose to select either:

-• Health Promotion (6N2214)
+• Health Promotion (6N2214) – 15 credits

 Health promotion is the process of enabling people to increase control over and improve their health.
 It goes beyond just treating illness – it focuses on preventing disease, encouraging healthy behaviors, and creating environments that support well-being.
-For learners entering the healthcare field, understanding health promotion means learning how to educate individuals and communities about lifestyle choices, such as healthy eating, exercise, mental wellness, and avoiding harmful habits like smoking.
+For learners who are career progressing within the healthcare field, understanding health promotion means learning how to educate individuals and communities about lifestyle choices, such as healthy eating, exercise, mental wellness, and avoiding harmful habits like smoking.
 It also involves working with other sectors, like education and public policy, to create supportive conditions for healthier living.
 Ultimately, health promotion empowers people to lead healthier lives and reduces the overall burden on healthcare systems.

-• Person Centred Planning (6N2206)
+• Person Centred Planning (6N2206) – 15 credits

 Person-centred planning is an approach in healthcare that focuses on putting the individual at the heart of their own care and support.
 It means involving the person in decisions about their treatment, respecting their values, preferences, and unique needs.
-For upcoming healthcare students, this approach emphasises the importance of seeing each patient as a whole person – not just focusing on their medical condition.
+For upcoming healthcare learners, this approach emphasises the importance of seeing each patient as a whole person – not just focusing on their medical condition.
 It encourages active listening, empathy, and collaboration with patients, their families, and other professionals to create care plans that are meaningful and tailored to the individual.
 Person-centred planning helps build trust, improves patient satisfaction, and often leads to better health outcomes.

-• Gerontology (6N3748)
+• Gerontology (6N3748) – 15 credits

 Gerontology – the study of aging and the challenges faced by older individuals – helps learners develop the knowledge and skills needed to provide effective, compassionate, and age-appropriate care.
-It covers physical, psychological, and social aspects of aging, preparing students to recognise common health conditions in older adults, promote healthy aging, and support independence and dignity in later life.
-Learning about gerontology also helps future healthcare workers combat ageism, communicate more effectively with elderly patients, and contribute to a more inclusive and responsive healthcare system.
+It covers physical, psychological, and social aspects of aging, preparing learners to recognise common health conditions in older adults, promote healthy aging, and support independence and dignity in later life.
+Learning about gerontology also helps future healthcare supervisors combat ageism, communicate more effectively with elderly patients, and contribute to a more inclusive and responsive healthcare system.

-• Human Resources Management (6N3750)
+• Human Resources Management (6N2750) – 15 credits

-• Finance (6N4165) – Critical for budgeting and resourcing
+• Finance (6N4165) – 15 credits

 By learning about finance, learners can better understand how healthcare systems operate, how funding affects service delivery, and how to contribute to financially responsible practices.
 This is especially important for those aiming for leadership or management roles, where financial decisions can directly influence the quality and accessibility of care.
-Basic financial knowledge enables future professionals to make informed decisions about budgeting, resource allocation, and cost control – all of which impact patient care and organizational performance.
+Basic financial knowledge enables future professionals to make informed decisions about budgeting, resource allocation, and cost control – all of which impact patient care and organisational performance.

-🎯 Optional Modules (Remaining 15 Credits)
+🎯 Optional Modules (Remaining 15 Credits – *if required)

-• Mental Health Awareness (6N2209)
+• Mental Health Awareness (6N2209) – 15 credits

 Studying mental health awareness is important for healthcare students, managers, and supervisors because mental health is a critical part of overall well-being – for both patients and healthcare staff.
 Understanding mental health helps future professionals recognise signs of mental distress, provide appropriate support, reduce stigma, and promote early intervention.
 For managers and supervisors, this knowledge is also essential for creating a supportive work environment, managing stress among staff, and encouraging open conversations around mental health in the workplace.
 By being aware and informed, healthcare leaders can help foster a culture of compassion, safety, and resilience, which benefits both staff performance and patient care outcomes.

-• Safety Management (6N1782)
+• Safety Management (6N1782) – 15 credits

 Understanding safety management is crucial for healthcare supervisors and managers because it ensures a safe environment for both patients and staff.
 Effective safety management helps prevent accidents, reduce risks, and ensure compliance with health and safety regulations.
 It involves identifying potential hazards, implementing safety protocols, and promoting a culture of awareness and accountability.
 For supervisors and managers, this knowledge is essential to protect staff well-being, maintain high standards of patient care, and avoid costly incidents or legal issues.
 A strong focus on safety also builds trust among teams and contributes to the overall quality and reliability of healthcare services.